veeru74/Business-Insights-360-AtliQ-Hardware/README.md

 - **DAX Calculations**: Created calculated columns and measures with functions like `CALCULATE()`, `DIVIDE()`, `FILTER()`, `SWITCH()`.
 - **Interactive Visuals**: Used Bookmarks, buttons for navigation, and dynamic titles.
 - **Data Validation and Error Prevention**: Leveraged data validation techniques and conditional formatting for enhanced accuracy.
-- **Automation and Collaboration**: Published to Power BI Services, with auto-refresh using personal gateway, Power BI App creation, and workspace management.
+- **Automation and Collaboration**: Published to Power BI Services, with auto-refresh using personal gateway, creation of Power BI App, and workspace management.